-Buena Vista conversion spurs school debate
+Buena Vista conversion prompts debate about local schools

 Residents concerned about being displaced from Palo Alto school system